weAreYeah/WAYWindow/README.md

 2. Set the class of the instance to WAYWindow
 3. Customize the properties via Interface Builder or programmatically

+**Note: You should probably consider using [WAYAppStoreWindow](https://github.com/weAreYeah/WAYAppStoreWindow/) instead of this class directly!**

 Example
 -------